-OUR SOLAR PANEL TECHNOLOGY
+OUR SOLAR cell TECHNOLOGY

 - During silicon wafer production for solar cell use, high grade, thin-film silicon can be used to make a small number of solar panels, but the manufacturing process is lengthy, inefficient, and expensive.